 - High-quality and sturdy chassis

-- Great display with accurate colors
+- Great display with accurate colors and high HDR brightness

-- Limited SDR brightness
+- Notch and limited SDR brightness

 5.Dell XPS 17 9720